-Sugar Pine Mountain Trail is a 6.6 mile moderately trafficked loop trail located near Meadow Vista, CA that features beautiful wild flowers and is rated as moderate.
+Sugar Pine Mountain Trail is a 6.6 mile moderately trafficked loop trail located near Meadow Vista, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 As someone who is just starting to venture out & hike, this was a good choice for me.
 There was a lot to see (the manzanita & moss were stunning), & the trail offered me the right amount of variation... a little bit of everything!
 Plenty of stretches to try out some trail running & plenty of steeper grade for me to start to build stamina & strength.

 Because I had read several reviews from hikers who were disappointed by the roads, homes, etc., I knew to expect them.
 For significant stretches I felt isolated & could really appreciate solitude & surroundings.

 A nice little hike in town, it's short and easy.
 Dog friendly.
 Opens up to a nice top of a hill, great for a picnic or relaxing.
 I go up here several times a month.

 Beautiful area but the path parallels roads, streets and homes most of the way.
 Definitely not a get away from civilization.
 The elevation gain appears to exceed the hundred feet as indicated in the description.